Kangonaut/aegis-athena/mission-docs/console.md

 Here, the first `<PART-ID>` indicates the ARS Controller's ID, and the second `<PART-ID>` signifies a designated CO2 removal canister's ID.

-Overall, these specific configurations enable the ARS Controller to demonstrate its blend of high-precision engineering and advanced programming, preserving a breathable and pleasant environment within the S.P.A.C.E.C.R.A.F.T.
-This level of control ensures the health and comfort of our astronauts in their celestial voyage.
+Overall, these specific configurations enable the ARS Controller to demonstrate its blend of high-precision engineering and advanced programming, preserving a breathable and pleasant environment within the SPACECRAFT This level of control ensures the health and comfort of our astronauts in their celestial voyage.

 #### 3.7.4.5 WCS Controller

-Acting as a lifeline within the S.P.A.C.E.C.R.A.F.T.'s Environmental Control Subsystem, the Water Management Section (WCS) Controller plays a vital role in managing the spacecraft's water resources.
+Acting as a lifeline within the SPACECRAFT's Environmental Control Subsystem, the Water Management Section (WCS) Controller plays a vital role in managing the spacecraft's water resources.
 The WCS caters to various mission-critical applications, from astronaut hydration and meal preparation to cooling various electronic systems and providing extinguishing resources in case of a fire emergency.
 The WCS Controller efficient function depends on specific configurations via the `set` command.

 ##### 3.7.4.5.1 Water Pump Configuration